PatrickEMcLean/DungeonMerchantStory/01-Introduction.md

 Boltac is part groucho marx, part carl Reiner, maybe part Elliot Gould, Maybe part Zero Mostel

+Mention Torvalds -- the contracdiction of names.
+Linus intelligent, and blanket carrying cartoon character and Torvalds, which sounds like some ancient longboat driving rape-and-pillage

 # 29 A maze of twisting passages, each alike